Boston Rolls are a type of sushi roll loaded with amazing flavors of shrimp, creamy mayonnaise, avocado, and cucumber. Give it a try today!

 No. This is a great sushi recipe if you don’t like to eat raw fish.
 Boston Rolls use cooked shrimp instead of raw shrimp.

 Both these recipes are considered inside-out sushi rolls where the rice is on the outside of the nori.
 The difference between the Boston roll and the California roll is in the fillings.
-California sushi rolls are made with krab meat, while a Boston roll is made with shrimp.
+California sushi rolls are made with imitation crab meat, while a Boston roll is made with shrimp.

 Having a bamboo mat makes it much easier to roll up the sushi rolls into tight logs.
 However, if you don’t have a sushi mat, you can still make this recipe.
 Place a sheet of parchment paper on the counter.
 Then put the rice and nori sheet on the parchment paper.
 When you need to roll the recipe, you can use parchment paper to help you hold and roll the nori, rice, and filling together.

 This sushi recipe didn’t come from Japan.
 It actually originated in the Parker House Hotel in Boston.
-Because of that origin, the rolls got the name Boston Rolls.
+It’s due to that origin, the rolls got the name Boston Rolls.

 Variations